compulim/azure-iot-alexa-smart-home-skill/README.md

 # Direct methods

 Direct methods are C2D (cloud-to-device) request-response messages that are used to control device from Alexa.
-We will translate requests from Alexa into IoT direct methods, and vice versa.
+This prototype will translate requests from Alexa into IoT direct methods, and vice versa.

 To enable certain functionality of a device (e.g. turn on/off), you must implement both the direct methods and register these actions in `discoverAppliances.json`.

-Behaviors of the following direct methods should align with [Alexa Smart Home Skill API](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference).
+Behaviors of the direct methods should align with [Alexa Smart Home Skill API](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference).

 ## Health check